 NEAS is a privately funded, limited admission shelter.
 This means we are able to decide which animals we will take in.
-Like NEAS, most limited admission shelters tend to have very high “save rates.”
+Like NEAS, most limited admission shelters tend to have very high live release rates.

 At Northeast Animal Shelter, we view every pet’s life as precious.
-We’ve saved more than 133,000 pets since we were established, and we hope you will join us as we continue our fight to save many more each year.
+We’ve saved more than 140,000 pets since we were established, and we hope you will help us in our efforts to save many more lives in the years ahead.

 2019 Intake and Outcomes Statistics: